 Weather

 Oriente/Amazon: In the Oriente, this month is a comparatively dry one.
-Rainfall stays low in Parque Nacional Yasuni and no month since March has been this warm on average.
+Rainfall stays low in Parque Nacional Yasuni, and no month since March has been this warm on average.
 Jungle roads and paths are about as good as they get: free of landslides and firmer underfoot.

 Crowds & Costs

-October, like September and November, is a good month to try and negotiate deals on accommodation, tours and other services, both in the Highlands where visitors are decreasing again, on the coast where low season continues and even on the Galapagos, where cooler flatter weather reduces visitor numbers and means deals on cruises are common.
+October, like September and November, is a good month to try and negotiate deals on accommodation, tours, and other services, both in the Highlands, where visitors are decreasing again, on the coast, where low season continues, and even on the Galápagos, where cooler, flatter weather reduces visitor numbers and means deals on cruises are common.

 Plan your trip to Ecuador